uktrade/tamato/docs/source/envvars.rst

     (default ``False``)

-    Do call the HMRC API notification endpoint after each upload
+    Do not call the HMRC API notification endpoint after each upload

 .. envvar:: DJANGO_SETTINGS_MODULE